 - User test.
-Though limited by sample size constraints, this qualitative data can provide a myriad of information not otherwise available using quantitative methods.
+Though limited by sample size constraints, user testing can provide a myriad of information not otherwise available using quantitative methods.

 - Heatmap and session recording.
 These methods offer visibility on the way that users interact with elements on a page or between pages.

 - Client feedback.
 Companies collect large amounts of feedback from their clients (e.g. opinions listed on the site, questions for customer service).
-Their analysis can be completed by tools such as customer satisfaction surveys or live chats.
+Their analysis can be completed by customer satisfaction surveys or live chats.